Skip to main content

 Home-Based Meeting

-Stakeholders focus on creating best practices for home-based services as applicable to Medicaid, working to create home-based worker certification as well as clinical issues, and bridging the gap between Juvenile Justice and mental health services.
+Stakeholders focus on creating best practices for home-based services as applicable to Medicaid, working to create home-based worker certification and bridging the gap between Juvenile Justice and mental health services.

 • Location: 707 W. Milwaukee